USRA-STI/gdt-fermi/README.rst

 --------------------------

 You can contribute additions and changes to the documentation.
-In order to use sphinx to compile the documentation source files, we recommend that you install the packages contained within ``requirments.txt``.
+In order to use sphinx to compile the documentation source files, we recommend that you install the packages contained within ``requirements.txt``.

 To compile the documentation, use the following commands:

 .. code-block:: sh

-   cd gdt-core/docs
+   cd gdt-fermi/docs
    make html